brillout/goldpage/docs/readme.template.md

 ## !VAR WHY_GOLDPAGE

-What distiguishes Goldpage most is that it supports all app types whereas ohter tools support only one.
+The most distinguishing feature of Goldpage is that it supports all app types whereas ohter tools support only one.
 For example for React:
 - create-react-app creates a so-called "SPA"
 - Next.js creates a so-called "SSR app"